Mid-year budget review: 5 political parties share views

 Mr Hassan Ayariga, the Founder and Leader of the All People’s Congress (APC) said the problem of governments, past and present, was about doing the right or wrong thing and that governments over the years had been doing the wrong thing by not ensuring the proper collection of taxes but always imposing and increasing them.

-However, he pointed out because the tax net had not been broadened, there
+However, he pointed out because the tax net had not been broadened, there still a large chunk of companies that were evading taxes.

 The way forward, he said, was to build a robust institution that would ensure that all those who were supposed to pay taxes were roped into the tax net.